Transcendental idealism: Henry E. Allison

 In Kant's Transcendental Idealism, Henry E. Allison proposes a new reading that opposes, and provides a meaningful alternative to, Strawson's interpretation.
-Allison argues that Strawson and others misrepresent Kant by emphasising what has become known as the two-worlds reading (a view developed by Paul Guyer).
+Allison argues that Strawson and others misrepresent Kant by emphasising what has become known as the two-world reading (a view developed by Paul Guyer).
 This—according to Allison, false—reading of Kant's phenomena/noumena distinction suggests that phenomena and noumena are ontologically distinct from each other.
 It concludes on that basis that we somehow fall short of knowing the noumena due to the nature of the very means by which we comprehend them.
 On such a reading, Kant would himself commit the very fallacies he attributes to the transcendental realists.
 On Allison's reading, Kant's view is better characterized as a two-aspect theory, where noumena and phenomena refer to complementary ways of considering an object.
 It is the dialectic character of knowing, rather than epistemological insufficiency, that Kant wanted most to assert.

 Allison's two-aspect interpretation also serves as an at least partially successful defense of transcendental idealism, particularly within anglophone analytic philosophy.
 Although his interpretive position is contested among Kant scholars, including Anja Jauernig in her 2021 monograph The World According to Kant, Allison's Kant's Transcendental Idealism uncontroversially helped start the late-20th century revival of contemporary interest in Kant's metaphysical, or as Allison describes it 'metaepistemological', transcendental idealism.